Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 = 20 days, 7 hours

-As β approaches 1 and γ climbs higher and higher, time dilation lets you travel quickly to the stars.
+As β approaches 1 and γ climbs higher and higher, rel-time dilation lets you travel quickly to the stars.

-You can also look an it this way: when you take a trip, the distance travelled is shown by your odometer.
+You can also look at it this way: when you take a trip, the rel-distance travelled is shown by your odometer.
 Everyone knows that its reading depends on the route you took.
 If you took a longer route, the odometer shows a larger number.
-But a similar sort of thing can also be said of the elapsed time on your wristwatch.
-If two people leave from event A, separate, and then arrive later simultaneously at event B, then the elapsed time on their watches won't agree, and will depend on the details of how they made the trip.
-Again, time is specific to a grid, not universal.
+But a similar sort of thing can also be said of the elapsed rel-time on your wristwatch.
+If two people leave from event A, separate, and then arrive later simultaneously at event B, then the elapsed rel-time on their watches won't agree, and will depend on the details of how they made the trip.
+Again, rel-time is specific to a grid, not universal.

-Everyone's history joins event A to event B. Everyone starts out at one place-and-time (event A), and then, later, they join up again at the same place (event B).
+Everyone's history joins event A to event B. Everyone starts out at one place-and-time (event A), and then they join up again at the same place at a later time (event B).
 The history for the stationary parent is vertical, while the histories for the running children wiggle around the vertical, because they run around while playing outside.
 In other words, the children's histories show accelerated motion, while the parent's history does not.

 The histories of the parent and the children form a set of histories that share a start-event A and an end-event B. Other than that, they can wiggle around a bit in between.
 Let's call this a set of wiggle histories.
 It's useful to include the parent's history as being just another wiggle history, where the wiggle happens to be zero.